MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-ip-phones.md

 The following devices are Certified under the Microsoft Teams phones Certification Program:

->![NOTE]
+> [!NOTE]
->If your phone it not listed below, manually provisioning the phone may be possible via the device's Generic profile and as a SIP device.
-See [SIP Gateway Configure](https://docs.microsoft.com/en-us/microsoftteams/sip-gateway-configure).
+> If your phone is not listed below, manually provisioning the phone may be possible via the device's generic profile and as a SIP device.
+For more information, see [Configure SIP Gateway](/microsoftteams/sip-gateway-configure).

 |Device model    | Firmware version    | Current certification end date | Android OS version                               |
 |:---------------------------------------|:-----------------------------------------|:-----------------------------|-----------------------------------|